 School Psychologists funded above formula will target unduplicated students with evaluations that can connect student needs and intervention support.
 Data shows a disproportionate number of African American students are identified as students with disabilities.
 Learning disabilities can be mitigated with early identification.
+Currently the number of school psychologists are only able to complete assessments.
 Increasing the number of positions will enable psychologists to regularly participate in site-based intervention development and review systems, Student Study Team (SST) processes, collaborate with teachers and principals, and provide more direct services and supports for students.
 This increase in services will particularly benefit unduplicated students and other students with high-needs.
-As evidenced in the intersectionality table in the plan summary, English Learners, Foster Youth, Homeless Youth, and Low Income students are overrepresented in the group of Students with Disabilities relative to their proportions among 'All students.'
+As evidence in the intersectionality table in the plan summary, English Learners, Foster Youth, Homeless Youth, and Low Income students are overrepresented in the group of Students with Disabilities relative to their proportions among 'All students.'
 Increasing the number of psychologists will support unduplicated students in both the increase in supports to students with disabilities AND in the expanded support for identified students who require more support through the SST and other targeted intervention processes.